Avaiga/taipy-doc/docs/manuals/studio/config/textedition.md

-A configuration file is a standard text file, with a '`.toml`' extension.
+A configuration file is a standard text file with the '`.toml`' extension.
 Visual Studio Code lets you edit it manually, as any other text file.<br/>
 Taipy Studio provides some support for identifying problems in configuration files and accelerating typing thanks to auto-completion features.